-On February 12, 2013, a class action was commenced in the United States District Court for the Northern District of Illinois against the Company, BPLC, BBPLC and other EURIBOR panel banks by plaintiffs that purchased or sold a NYSE LIFFE EURIBOR futures contract.
+On February 12, 2013, a class action was commenced against the Company, BPLC, BBPLC and other EURIBOR panel banks by plaintiffs that purchased or sold a NYSE LIFFE EURIBOR futures contract.
 The complaint alleges manipulation of the EURIBOR rate and violations of the Sherman Act beginning as early as June 1, 2005 and continuing through June 30, 2010.
+The action is currently pending in the SDNY.